Aji WOW: a candy-filled plastic toilet

 My box contained recognisably European-style bog #3, the bright pink Mocole Pamyu Pamyu.
-Inspired by colourful Harajuku icon, J-Pop queen Kyary Pamyu Pamyu.
+It's easy to spot in the pic above, you really can't miss that thing.
+Mocole 3 is inspired by colourful Harajuku icon, J-Pop queen Kyary Pamyu Pamyu.
 The heart shapes in the eyes are a nice touch.

-The instructions start with toilet assembly.
+The instructions start with full toilet assembly.
 Before you can use the loo, you have to put it together yourself.
+Don't fret if you're not carrying a full set of screwdrivers!
 The plastic bits clip together easily, which in retrospect is obvious for a product so clearly made for much younger people.

-No plumbing knowledge or tools required.
-Which suits me just fine.
+No plumbing knowledge or tools required, and that suits me just fine.
 I didn't even need to locate the stopcock.

-It's a bit like making a Kinder Surprise toy.
+It's a bit like making a Kinder Surprise toy, if you know what one of those is.
 Here's the end result.
-I felt it was appropriate to put the vaguely poop-shaped stickers on the lid.
-Those stickers are super sticky - I realised I'd put the eyes too far apart, but they wouldn't peel back off.
+I felt it was appropriate to put the vaguely poop-shaped stickers on top of the lid.
+Those stickers are super sticky - I realised I'd put the eyes a bit too far apart, but they wouldn't peel back off.

 Time to open the cistern and pour the candy powder in.
-There are 2 sachets: one 'cider' (basically soda), one strawberry.
+There are 2 sachets: one 'cider' (not alcoholic, basically soda), one strawberry.
 Didn't spot any other flavours, so I imagine every Mocolette comes with these.
 I went for the blue soda this time.

-Wait a few seconds and watch.
+Wait a few seconds and watch - if you dare.
 As the water mixes with the powder, the candy bubbles up in the toilet bowl.
 Moco moco - モコモコ - 'fluffy'.
 Or 'lumpy'.
-Like the pipe's backed up somewhere further down.
+Like the pipe's backed up somewhere further down in the sewerage system.
 Yum?

-You're meant to end up with a full toilet bowl:
+You're meant to end up with a full toilet bowl like this:

 It finally got there, with some encouragement.
-The pipe was indeed backed up - half the powder didn't mix properly.
+The pipe was indeed backed up - half the powder stuck at the bottom didn't mix into the water properly.
 It didn't come out until I put the toilet under a tap later on.

-To taste the candy, you... drink it out of the toilet bowl with a straw.
-The instructions do say to use the straw for mixing the powder.
-I wasn't expecting to have to do quite so much of that.
+To taste the candy, you... you drink it out of the toilet bowl with a straw.
+The instructions do say to use the straw for mixing the powder as well.
+I wasn't expecting to have to do quite so much of that...

-(I am SO glad this wasn't cola flavoured.
-Not that I don't like cola - but the colour...)
+(I am SO glad this wasn't a cola-flavoured powder pack.
+Not that I don't like cola - but think of the colour...)

-Seeing as I'd put so much water in, the taste was pretty weak.
-And trust me, you don't EVER want to feel like you're drinking water straight from the loo.
+Seeing as I'd put so much water in by that point, the taste was pretty weak.
+And trust me, you don't EVER want to feel like you're drinking flavoured water straight from the loo.
 It's offputting to say the least.

 Verdict: 2/10.
 Candy Flush.